er-lang/er/README.md

     * Allow fundef: “‹atom Name› ‘/’ ‹arity N› ‘=’ …” for wrappers.
 Think about guards though.
 Can combine with EEP on fun.
     * Allow * ‘then ‹fun of arity ≥ 1›’ in *-comprehensions such that: ‘[ x * 10 | x <- lst, x > 2, then sortWith by x ]’.
     * API should put smaller data first for Currying purposes. ‘[modif(Str) || Str <- Strs, then fun string:join(“, ”)/1]’ ‘[F(X) || X<-Xs, then '++'/2]’.
+    * Should be possible to deftype a -spec and then just ‘myfun :: ‹funspec1›. myfun (…) = ….’
 * Compile to Erlang/Core Erlang. clang level of expressivity in errors.
 Color available.

 ## Step 2